Richard Koontz - Obituary

 Richard was preceded in death by his father, Richard Koontz; his mother, Arlene Waytenick; and the mother of his children, Dawn Kohn.

-He is survived by his children, Richard "RJ" Koontz of Windsor Heights, IA, Mandy and Michael Heng of Urbandale, IA, and Corinne and Martin Washburne of Mason, MI; his grandchildren, Kristin, Ryan, Gavin, and Owen; sisters, Pamela McMillan of Virginia Beach, VA and Janet Ajster of Peru, IL; and several cousins, nieces, and nephews.
+He is survived by his children, Richard "RJ" Koontz of Windsor Heights, IA, Mandy and Michael Heng of Urbandale, IA, and Corinne and Martin Washburne of Mason, MI; his grandchildren, Kristin, Ryan, Gavin, and Owen; stepfather, James Waytenick of Peru, IL; stepmother, Joyce Koontz of LaSalle, IL; sisters, Pamela McMillan of Virginia Beach, VA and Janet Ajster of Peru, IL; stepbrothers, Jeff (Bonnie) Jasiek of Oglesby, IL, Jerry (Tammy) Jasiek of St. Louis, MO, and Joshua Waytenick of Peru, IL; stepsister, Judy (Phil) Searle of Peoria, IL; and several cousins, nieces, and nephews.

 Cremation rites have been accorded and a celebration of life will be held on September 26, 2020 beginning at 10 a.m. at Jasper Winery in Des Moines, IA.